 Senior Advisory Board Members

-Bonnie Burr: Bonnie Burr is department head of Extension at UConn.
-Previously, she was director of the USDA Farm Service Agency.
-The Farm Service Agency works to deliver commodity, credit, conservation, disaster, and emergency assistance programs that help improve the stability and strength of our local agricultural economies.
+Bonnie Burr: Bonnie Burr is assistant director and department head with the Department of Extension in the College of Agriculture, Health and Natural Resources.
+She splits her time between administration of UConn Extension outreach activities and other projects for the College.
+She works statewide bringing together collaborative efforts that enhance and promote the university’s land grant mission.
+Previously, she served as director of the USDA Farm Service Agency, which works to deliver commodity, credit, conservation, disaster and emergency assistance programs that help improve the stability and strength of our local agricultural economies.
 Prior to serving with USDA, Bonnie worked for the Connecticut Farm Bureau Association.
-She works very closely with the State and Federal legislators to improve agriculture (including aquaculture) and farming benefits in the State.
+She works very closely with the state and federal legislators to improve agriculture (including aquaculture) and farming benefits in the state.

 Robert Johnston: Dr. Robert Johnston is Professor of Economics and Director and Research Professor of the George Perkins Marsh Institute at Clark University in Worcester, MA.
 His research interests include the valuation of non-market resources and ecosystem services, benefit transfer and meta-analysis, management of aquatic resources, land preservation, and tourism economics.
 He also works closely with international organizations, government agencies and non-profit organizations to assist in the appropriate use of economic information to guide environmental and natural resource policy development.